Skip to main content

 2.4 (optional) Launch your task live

-To make your Task page accessible to the others (e.g. external workers), you will either need to obtain a publicly accessible static IP address for you machine, or launch the task with a non-mock human cloud platform and a non-local architect.
+To make your Task page accessible to the others (e.g. external workers), you will either need to obtain a publicly accessible static IP address for you machine, or launch the task with a non-inhouse human cloud platform and a non-local architect.

 In the below examples we consider an EC2 architect and a few common providers.
 This configuration is different from the testing mode: